Shopify/shopify-cli/docs/app/node/commands/index.md

 ## `deploy`

-Deploy the current Node project to a hosting service.
-Currently, the only available option is [Heroku](https://www.heroku.com).
+Deploy the current Node.js app to a hosting service.
+Currently, the only option is [Heroku](https://www.heroku.com).

 ```console
 $ shopify deploy heroku